 What follows, though, are the things you really should know about sex if you’re hoping to conceive.

 Don’t Forget Foreplay

 Often if you’ve been struggling to get pregnant, sex can feel a bit like work, rather than the romantic and energetic connection it used to be.
-My advice to my patients is to try to keep sex from becoming a stressor and remember to have fun.
+My advice to my patients is to try to keep sex from becoming a stressor and remember to have fun; for example, see how it feels to massage each other!
 Sexual stimulation improves cervical mucus and increases the flow of hormones, which in turn increases fertility.

-In addition, one study found that men who were turned on by a partner had higher sperm counts than those who masturbated by themselves.
-It’s in your best interest not to give sex short shrift by letting it become too goal oriented.
+In addition, one study found a correlation between feeling turned on to have a higher sperm count than those who masturbated by themselves.
+It’s in your best interest not to give sex short shrift by letting it become too goal-oriented.